l-aldarondo/Election_Analysis/README.md

 1. Calculate the total number of votes cast.
 2. Calculate the total number of votes for each county.
 3. Calculate the percentage of total votes for each county.
-4. Which county had the largest number of votes
+4. Determine which county had the largest number of votes.
 5. Get a complete list of candidates who received votes.
 6. Calculate the total number of votes each candidate won.
 7. Calculate the percentage of votes each candidate won.